 If you have voice applications that you want to offer to Zebra customers using web technologies through EB W3C Speech API, you can sign-up to our Solution Center (SC) JumpStart package to validate your voice applications with EB 2.0 and specific Zebra device(s).
 Once it passes SC testing, then your voice application can be offered to customers using Zebra EB 2.0 and devices.

 Please use the link below to sign-up for Zebra Jumpstart package and schedule testing.

-This feature is very helpful to customers using web technologies and having issues with keypad (1) when they transition to Android, (2) upgraded their WMS, (3) having a general issue with HW devices that have soft keyboard or any combination of the 2 or 3 mentioned scenarios.
+This helpful features is for customers using web technologies whilst having issues (1) when they transition to Android, (2) upgrading their WMS, or (3) having a general issue with HW devices that have soft keyboard or, any combination of the 2 or 3 mentioned scenarios.

-Button Bar has layout positioning-related properties which helps user to place keyboard vertical or horizontal.
-It also has a rich GUI feature that aids to display image buttons instead of text buttons, set transparency of buttons, change text color, change background color and more.
+Button Bar has layout positioning-related properties helps users place a keyboard vertical or horizontal.
+It also has a rich GUI feature that assists in displaying image buttons instead of text buttons, sets transparency of buttons, changes text color, changes background colors and more.

 What is the added value the Enhanced Button Bar Feature brings to customers?
 It makes it easier for them to address their keypad issues without going through the tedious and error-prone process of manually creating a layout in the Android device.

-A sample of a horizontal keyboard created at the bottom of the screen.
+Here's a sample of a horizontal keyboard created at the bottom of the screen:

 A sample of a custom vertical keypad using selected numbers and function keys.
 The buttons are placed on the right side of the screen.